thealing/DTC/README.md

 #pragma DTC instantiate Vector$*$*
 ```

-## Examples
+## Complete Examples
-Example code for all language features can be found within the `demo` folder, compiled together as a CMake target.
+The `demo` folder contains working example code for all language features, compiled together as a CMake target.

 Observe the generated `build.c` file to see how the templates got instantiated.